 2020 Florida 529 Savings Plan Promo | Up to $50 FREE

 $50 FREE towards your child’s education future?
 Yes, please!
-Sign up for a new Florida 529 Savings Plan account by August 16, 2020, and you will earn $25!
-AND if you set up automatic monthly contribution of $25 or more, you will get another $25 from Florida Prepaid into your account.
+Sign up for a new Florida 529 Savings Plan account by August 15, 2020, and you will earn $50 with promo code RAIS529.
 That’s up to $50 of college savings for FREE!
 But hurry, this 2020 Florida 529 Savings Plan Promo is only available now through August 16, 2020.
-Get more info and take advantage of this exclusive 2020 Florida 529 Savings Plan Promo at MyFloridaPrepaid.com/529summersavings/.
+Get more info and take advantage of this exclusive 2020 Florida 529 Savings Plan Promo code at MyFloridaPrepaid.com/529summersavings/.

 School savings is unique for every family, especially in this season of our lives.
 That’s why Florida Prepaid offers more than just College Plans.
 Get the flexibility you need for your child’s education by opening a Florida 529 Savings Plan.
 Plus, HURRY and grab your school savings this summer with this 2020 Florida 529 promo offer now through August 16, 2020.
 Get up to $50 for free at MyFloridaPrepaid.com/529summersavings/.
 Be sure to follow Florida Prepaid via Facebook.com/FloridaPrepaid and Twitter at @FloridaPrepaid for the latest updates.